Normal forms of random braids

 \subsubsection{Starting and finishing sets}

 \autoref{Fig:starting} shows, for a given generator, the relative frequency with which that generator lies in the starting set for each canonical factor.
 To avoid the problem with the variation in canonical length smearing out the end of the words we have drawn a left justified plot for the beginning and a right justified plot for the end of the word.
-The plots not shown here for different values of $n$, different word lengths, different generators and for the finishing sets all have a similar shape.
+The plots not shown here for different values of~$n$, different word lengths, different generators and for the finishing sets all have a similar shape.
 As we saw for the mean factor length, there is an initial region, a stable region and a terminal region.
-In \autoref{Fig:starting} for uniformly random braids and generator 15 there is a local minimum around the 10th factor.
+In \autoref{Fig:starting} for uniformly random braids and generator~$\sigma_{15}$ there is a local minimum around the 10th factor.
 Nevertheless, the size and shape of the initial, and terminal, regions remains fixed once the word length is sufficiently long.
 Furthermore, the sizes of these regions are consistent with the sizes observed for the mean factor length.

-One clear difference between uniformly random words and uniformly random braids is in the structure of the starting and finishing sets, see \autoref{Fig:starting-stable}.
-For uniformly random words the distribution is mostly flat only rising at the edges of the braids, whereas for uniformly random braids we have a continuously changing distribution which rises from almost zero at the edges of the braid and peaks in the middle.
+One clear difference between uniformly random words and uniformly random braids lies in the frequency with which individual generators occur in the starting and finishing sets; see \autoref{Fig:starting-stable}.
+For uniformly random words the frequency is mostly independent of the generator, except for generators ``at the edges of the braid'' (that is, generators $\sigma_i$ with $i$ close to $1$ or $n-1$) which occur more frequently.
+For uniformly random braids, on the other hand, the frequency varies very strongly between generators, with generators at the edges ($\sigma_1$ and $\sigma_{n-1}$) occurring very rarely and the frequency continuously increasing towards the middle and generators $\sigma_i$ with $i\approx\frac{n}2$ occurring most frequently.